jennyjoseph7/MindWell/README.md

    - Increase page file size for AI model support
    - Install required Python packages

-3. Restart your computer for the changes to take effect
+4. Restart your computer for the changes to take effect

+## API Keys

+For full functionality, you'll need to obtain:
+- A Google AI API key (Gemini) from https://ai.google.dev/
+- Add it to your .env file as GEMINI_API_KEY=your-key-here

 ## Running the Application